Sondrio

 Related links

-Sondrio Overview
+Discover Sondrio

 Sondrio, located in the Lombardy region, is the capital of the Valtellina Valley, nestled between the mountains of the Central Alps.
 Known for its rich history and stunning natural surroundings, Sondrio offers a perfect blend of urban charm and outdoor adventure.
 The town’s historic centre, traditional buildings, and panoramic views of the valley make it an ideal destination for those looking to explore both the culture and the landscape of the region.